Photon sphere: Derivation for a Schwarzschild black hole

 which is the result we set out to prove.

 Photon orbits around a Kerr black hole

 Views from the side (l) and from above a pole (r).
 A rotating black hole has 2 radii between which light can orbit on a constant r coordinate outside of the horizon.
 In this animation, all photon orbits for a = m are shown.

 In contrast to a Schwarzschild black hole, a Kerr (spinning) black hole does not have spherical symmetry, but only an axis of symmetry, which has profound consequences for the photon orbits, see e.g. Cramer for details and simulations of photon orbits and photon circles.
-There are four circular photon orbits in the equatorial plane, with different Boyer–Lindquist radii:
+There are three circular photon orbits in the equatorial plane, with different Boyer–Lindquist radii: